Hyper-Network for eCharging

 NeMo will create business opportunities for electro mobility actors to growth the EV market, to allow electro ecosystem actors and third-party ICT developers to develop new services and products and make them available to a wider market, in a cost-effective way.

-Electrification of road transport has the potential to drastically reduce air-pollutants contributing to climate change as well as city noise population.
-Wider adoption however of electro-mobility by motorists and road transport operators remains relatively low due to a number of challenges.
+Electrification of road transport has the potential to drastically reduce emissions of air pollutants and greenhouse gases as well as urban noise pollution.
+Unfortunately, wider adoption of electro-mobility by motorists and road transport operators remains relatively low due to a number of challenges.

 EV range and charging issues